stephaneVercouillieBMID/slate/source/jose.html.md

   <li>Determine the algorithm specified by the <code>alg</code> parameter.</li>
   <li>Decrypt the JWE Encrypted Key with the algorithm defined in the <code>alg</code> parameter, to produce the Content Encryption Key (CEK).</li>
   <li>Let the Additional Authenticated Data (AAD) encryption parameter be the octets of the ASCII representation of the encoded JWE Header value.</li>
-  <li>Decrypt the JWE Ciphertext using the Content Encryption Key (CEK), the JWE initialization vector and the Additional Authentication Data (AAD) value, with the encryption algorithm defined by the <code>enc</code> parameter.
+  <li>Decrypt the JWE Ciphertext with the encryption algorithm defined by the <code>enc</code> parameter.
 It will return the decrypted JWS object.</li>
 </ol>

 **Extracting the payload**